nqb9811/async-queue/README.md

 ## Usage

 Both classes exposes only 1 method "**.process(...)**" with the Promise-like syntax.
-The method return a Promise which resolves and rejects based on your logic and an "abort" function to abort the operation
+The method returns a Promise which resolves and rejects based on your logic and an "abort" function to abort the operation

 ### AsyncQueue